 To report a shelter in need of repair or a request for additional shelter due to increase in family size, you can:

 - Report in person – You can report any shelter issue at the Field Post by making an appointment in KASI.
-(Please note that protection counselling at the Field Posts has not yet resumed, see here for information on resumption).

 - iMonitor – iMonitor is a simple tool that you can use to refer a shelter issue directly to UNHCR.
 You can pre-load to access offline and record the location and description of the issue, upload a picture and request for feedback.
 You can access the tool here.